scionproto/scion/doc/ControlPlanePKI.md

 ## Trust Material Sources

-When dealing with crypto material operators should have a point to contact to do certain kinds of queries.
+When dealing with cryptographic material, operators should have a point to contact to do certain kinds of queries.
 Authoritative ASes are required to keep all certificates issued inside their ISD.
-Queries such as asking for the newest TRC should be sent to an authoritative primary AS.
+Queries such as asking for the newest TRC should be sent to an authoritative AS.
 All other ASes are required to have the trust material to verify all messages they serve.
-E.g. an AS must have all certificate chains to verify all path segments it serves.
+For example, an AS must have all the certificate chains needed to verify the path segments it serves.

 The subjects of certificate chains must register all freshly issued chains with all authoritative primary ASes in the local ISD.
 The same holds true for the subjects of issuer certificates.